arabellas-craft/arabellas-craft.github.io/_posts/2021-10-21-Asking-the-Right-Questions.markdown

 ## Frame your questions positively
 I’ve found that positive questions will give you more productive answers.
 Asking how you can get what you want will give you a game plan.
 Asking why you don’t have it yet can invite a pity party or a pile on.
 This one is probably the squishiest of these guidelines as there are times when asking about something in a negative manner works out just fine, but I think for new readers especially, positive phrasing can give you a reading that's easier to interpret.
+New to the cards?
+My [9 tarot tips for beginners](/9-tarot-tips-for-beginners) cover the fundamentals.